 - Sing: When you sing you HAVE to sing by ear.
 There’s no other way!
 Most children have already developed the ability to learn and sing melodies by ear, and if they can sing by ear, they can learn to play by ear too.
 Practice listening to a short section of new music, then singing along, then singing alone to strengthen this skill.
 For a great resource of children’s song collections, check out the Wee Singseries, which include both music books and audio CD’s.
 These little books make great sight reading practice too.

 - Tap Out Some Tunes: Have your child pick a simple song that they like, one they know well enough to sing, and try playing just a little bit of it on the piano.
 You can even try some holiday favorites, like “Jingle Bells” or “Jolly Old St. Nicholas.”
 Most of the time, once they start picking out a tune they like, they won’t want to stop.
 Keep this fun and no pressure, and if it starts to get frustrating for them, just take a break and the next day encourage them to try again.

-Learning to play by ear takes a lot of trial and error, so be patient and encourage your child to be patient too.
-As your child continues to learn and grow as a piano student, they’ll be able to play more complex melodies by ear, and will eventually learn how to hear and add chords and accompaniment patterns.
+Some people ask me how long it takes to learn this skill.
+Learning to play by ear takes a lot of trial and error and it takes a lot of time and devotion – there is no set amount of time, so be patient and encourage your child to be patient too.
+As your child continues to learn and grow as a piano student, they’ll be able to play more complex melodies by ear, and will eventually learn how to hear, add chords, accompaniment patterns, and figure out more complex rhythms.
 If they keep working at this important musical skill, what once seemed impossible or magical can be something that happens whenever they sit down to play.
 Playing by ear and reading music go hand in hand to open up the entire world of music learning, performance, and enjoyment for your child.
 Make sure to take some time to develop both of these essential skills.